The Muth Lab welcomes all, and aims to foster an inclusive environment where everyone can be themselves.

 Leeah Richardson

-PhD Candidate 2020-present, co-supervised with Dr Shalene Jha
+PhD Candidate 2020-present, co-supervised with Dr Shalene Jha at UT Austin

 Leeah is interested in the effects of anthropogenic stressors on native bees, as well as questions in comparative cognition - for example, how bumblebee queens’ cognition & brains change across their lifetime.